Dr Wail A Mousa

 Wail explained his experiences in academia resulted in acceptance in prestigious schools specialising in executive education, such as Babson College, Stern School of Business (NYU) and Harvard University.
 He said:

-My academic experience in the University of Leeds was a catalyst and a pivotal turning point in his career journey, which made him strive for continuing excellence and academic pursuits.
+My academic experience in the University of Leeds was a catalyst and a pivotal turning point in my career journey, which made me strive for continuing excellence and academic pursuits.